 - 2. To keep it out from obstructing the view of the driver.

-This is a very tidy install and most people dont even notice there is a dash cam installed.
+This is a very tidy install and most people don’t even notice there is a dash cam installed.

-Running Dash Cam Power 12v:
+Running Dash Cam Wiring Power 12v:

-The dash cam supple 12v cable was run through the ceiling cover mat and down the right of the drivers pillar.
+The dashcam supple 12v cable was run through the ceiling headliner cover mat and down the right of the driver’s pillar garnish.
 This required pulling apart both the pillar and roof covers a little to pass the cable through.

-Dash Cam Setting up auto on power:
+Dash Cam Setting up Auto on power:

 Splicing into your fuse box is easy and will require a double fuse mini blade.

-Dash Cam Car Fuse Mini blade:
+Dash Cam Car Double Fuse Mini blade:

 Install the Radio fuse back in the mini blade as well, and test that it all works.
 You may have to reprogram your radio stations.

 Now when you turn on the car the Itronics Dash Camera will start.
-When you turn off the car the dash cam will stop.
+When you turn off the car the dashcam will stop.

-Whats the Best Budget Dash Cam?
+What’s the Best Budget Dash Cam?

 Even though it records in 720p which is a slight step down in quality from the Itronics 100SPW which is 1080p.
-You will still be able to read licence plates at this quality and you can save some money at the same time.
-Its what I use on my second car.
+You will still be able to read license plates at this quality and you can save some money at the same time.
+It’s what I use on my second car.

-With its 120′ field of view its wide enough to capture the whole road in-front of you.
-Its good to see Itronics making a budget camera and not skimping on features.
+With its 120′ field of view, it’s wide enough to capture the whole road in front of you.
+It’s good to see Itronics making a budget camera and not skimping on features.